DeepSpeed-VisualChat: Multi-Round Multi-Image Interleave Chat via Multi-Modal Causal Attention: Limitations and Conclusions

 \section{Limitations and Conclusions}

 \paragraph{Limitations} Given that the focus of this work is not on benchmarking evaluations, we abstained from incorporating any such results.
 This might have resulted in the demonstrations illustrated in the paper appearing biased and not being comprehensive.
 Additionally, we have observed that data is a pivotal component to achieve high-quality \lvlms, but we were unable to provide such datasets due to constraints on resources.
 We acknowledge that larger language models can potentially offer superior model quality, but we encountered difficulties in training a model based on \llama-70B.
-We successfully trained the \llama-70B model, but the end results were suboptimal.
+Attempts were made to train with the \llama-70B model, but the end results were suboptimal.
 We also noted the hallucination issue with \ours, a problem inherited from the \llama family.

-\paragraph{Conclusions} In conclusion, we propose \ours, the multi-round and multi-image chat framework, a pioneering solution offering open-source support for multi-image dialogues and featuring an innovative multi-modal causal attention mechanism and efficient data blending techniques.
+\paragraph{Conclusions} In conclusion, We propose \ours, the Multi Round and Multi Images Chat framework, a pioneering solution offering open-source support for multi-image dialogues and featuring an innovative multi-modal casual attention mechanism and efficient data blending techniques.
 Our approach surpasses contemporaneous models in scalability enabling enhanced adaptability in diverse interactive scenarios, without incurring additional training costs or complexity.
 This breakthrough facilitates unprecedented advancements in large vision and language models, laying a robust foundation for the seamless integration of visual and textual information in future multi-modal models.